Updated with new art 10/19/22

 "Look, this is really simple.
 I get to play with one of the greatest comic characters ever (Batman), get to reunite with amazing artist Greg Capullo, AND am able to mix in my own creation (Spawn) into the storyline.
 These are the types of projects many of us creators in the comic industry only get to be a part of a few times in our careers," McFarlane says in a press release.

 Capullo is pencilling and inking the series, with colors by Dave McCaig.
-Here are unfinished pages from the Batman/Spawn 48-page one-shot:
+Following on from earlier inked image teases, DC has released new colored pages from the one-shot to tempt fans with what to expect.

 How McFarlane and Capullo's past informs the new Batman/Spawn